-Settlements 4 Electricity Illegal connection Dilapidating Electricity Network(upgrade +maintenance) Improve Electricity Capacity (Network and Bulk) Electricity infrastructure Theft Electrification of informal settlements Dark areas around towns and townships Lack of effective power supply backup 26.
-To develop an electrical maintenance plan by June 2018 27.
-To conduct 1000 monthly Electricity meter audits in Lydenburg/Mashishing/ Sabie and Graskop by June 2019 28.
-To ensure monthly implementation of the Top 100 Debtors cut-off list by June 2018; 29.
-To ensure monthly implementation of the Households cut-off list by June 2018; 30.
-To increase electricity capacity in Lydenburg by June 2022 31.
-To install (5 667 annually) 17 000 split smart meters by June 2022 32.
-To install 4500 energy saving bulbs in Lydenburg, Sabie and Graskop by June 2022 33.
-To electrify 3534 households in Lydenburg, Sabie, Graskop by 2022 34.
-To maintain 1400 streets lights in Lydenburg, Mashishing, Sabie, Simile, Graskop, Matibidi, Moremela and Leroro by June 2022 35.
-To refurbish 25km electricity overhead lines in Lydenburg, Sabie and Graskop by 2022 36.
-To replace 348 electricity poles in in Lydenburg, Sabie and Graskop by 2022 5 Public Facilities (Halls , Cemeteries, Stadium, Parks, Recreational centres, soccer fields etc) None maintenance of public facilities(Parks, Stadiums and Halls) Lack of Security on Public Facilities Poor management of Public Facilities Inadequate of recreational facilities None existence of Taxi Ranks Lack of maintenance of the designated areas Poor relations between the municipality and the Taxi Associations 37.
-To refurbish public parks in Lydenburg, Sabie and Graskop by June 2022 38.
-To refurbish recreational facilities in Sabie and Lydenburg by June 2022 39.
-To refurbish community Halls in Lydenburg, Sabie, Graskop, Moremela & Leroro by June 2022 40.
-To refurbish soccer grounds in Kelly's Ville, Coromandel, Matibidi, Simile, Harmony Hill by 2019 41.
-To construct a community hall in coromandel by June 2022 42.
-To construct new stadium in Simile by 2022 43.
-To refurbish a stadium in Leroro by June 2022 44.
-To construction of 04 Taxi ranks in Lydenburg, Sabie, Graskop & Leroro by 2022 45.
-To re-establish taxi rank associations by 2019 Fencing of new and old CemeteriesLand allocation of new cemeteries 46.
+Settlements 4 Electricity Illegal connection Dilapidating Electricity Network(upgrade +maintenance) Improve Electricity Capacity (Network and Bulk) Electricity infrastructure Theft Electrification of informal settlements Dark areas around towns and townships Lack of effective power supply backup To develop an electrical maintenance plan by June 2018 To conduct 1000 monthly Electricity meter audits in Lydenburg/Mashishing/ Sabie and Graskop by June 2019 To ensure monthly implementation of the Top 100 Debtors cut-off list by June 2018; To ensure monthly implementation of the Households cut-off list by June 2018; To increase electricity capacity in Lydenburg by June 2022 To install (5 667 annually) 17 000 split smart meters by June 2022 To install 4500 energy saving bulbs in Lydenburg, Sabie and Graskop by June 2022 To maintain 1400 streets lights in Lydenburg, Mashishing, Sabie, Simile, Graskop, Matibidi, Moremela and Leroro by June 2022 To refurbish 25km electricity overhead lines in Lydenburg, Sabie and Graskop by 2022 To replace 348 electricity poles in in Lydenburg, Sabie and Graskop by 2022 5 Public Facilities (Halls , Cemeteries, Stadium, Parks, Recreational centres, soccer fields etc) None maintenance of public facilities(Parks, Stadiums and Halls) Lack of Security on Public Facilities Poor management of Public Facilities Inadequate of recreational facilities None existence of Taxi Ranks Lack of maintenance of the designated areas Poor relations between the municipality and the Taxi Associations To refurbish public parks in Lydenburg, Sabie and Graskop by June 2022 To refurbish recreational facilities in Sabie and Lydenburg by June 2022 To refurbish community Halls in Lydenburg, Sabie, Graskop, Moremela & Leroro by June 2022 To refurbish soccer grounds in Kelly's Ville, Coromandel, Matibidi, Simile, Harmony Hill by 2019 To construct a community hall in coromandel by June 2022 To construct new stadium in Simile by 2022 To refurbish a stadium in Leroro by June 2022 To construction of 04 Taxi ranks in Lydenburg, Sabie, Graskop & Leroro by 2022 To re-establish taxi rank associations by 2019 Fencing of new and old CemeteriesLand allocation of new cemeteries 46.
 To fence all of cemeteries in the municipality by 2022 47.
 To identify land for cemeteries by 2022 6 Environment & Waste Management Dirtiness/Littering in Towns and Townships None collection of waste in the informal settlements None collection of waste in the rural communities (Matibidi,Leroro, Moremela) Illegal Dumping sites 48.
 To promote Towns and Townships cleanliness on a monthly basis by June 2022 49.
 To ensure waste collection in the informal settlements(Nkandla, Marikana, Manjenje,) weekly by June 2022 50.
 To ensure waste collection and recycling in the Northern Areas and farm communities of TCLM by June 2022 51.
 To procure waste disposal facilities in Lydenburg, Sabie and Graskop by June 2022 52.
 To rehabilitate of illegal dumping sites in Mashishing/Lydenburg, Sabie and Graskop by June 2020